 By: Eric Evans

-Over the lifetime of their venture ownership, from launching their start-up through the final year when they exit the venture (Year 5, 6, or more), the US / State employment and income taxes can vary by several millions of dollars or more depending on the US tax regime(s) chosen.
-And in some cases, starting utilizing one regime structure, and switching to another can make a lot of sense.
+Over the lifetime of their venture, from launching their start-up through the final year exit the total U.S. and state employment and income tax burden incurred by the company and owners can vary by several million dollars or more, depending on the U.S. tax regime chosen.

 Please reach out if you would like to learn more, I would be happy to discuss further with you or your portfolio company founder to ensure each shareholder can take advantage of an optimal tax structure.